 Baptism is an important event and we would like to take the opportunity to welcome you and help you to think through what it means and what you will need to say and do in the service.
 To do this there are two steps in booking a baptism in Alverstoke:

 - First, please come to St.Mary’s Church Alive on the first Sunday of a month, arrive from 10.30am.
 Get a cup of coffee and take your seat ready for the relaxed service starting at 10.45am during which there are activities for children.
 During the service you will see the ‘welcome and candle presentations’ to those children who were baptised in the previous month.
-After the service the vicar and a member of the baptism team will meet you at 11.55am in the Chapel for a 10 minute chat to welcome you, introduce baptism, answer questions and to book you in to a preparation evening.
+After the service a minister or member of the baptism team will meet you at 11.55am in the Chapel for a 10 minute chat to welcome you, introduce baptism, answer questions and to book you in to a preparation evening.

 2. Second – having been ‘booked’ in to a preparation evening at Church Alive you then attend the evening; ideally both parents and please arrange for baby sitters – we cannot accommodate your children at this meeting.
 This is usually on a 3rd Monday night of a month.
 At the Baptism Preparation Evening you may then book a date for your child to be baptised.